Gary O'Donnell (Australian footballer): Family

 O'Donnell is the son of Bev and Graeme O'Donnell.
 He is a member of a prominent Australian rules football family.
 O'Donnell's paternal grandmother, Eileen O'Donnell (née Rankin) was the daughter of Teddy Rankin and the sister of Bert, Cliff and Doug Rankin.
 All four were prominent players with Geelong.
-His father were also a notable player.
+His father was also a notable player.
 His sister, Shelley O'Donnell, is a former Australia netball international.

 Playing career

 O’Donnell was a junior teammate of Paul Salmon at North Ringwood where they won 4 premierships in succession from 1977 up to the under 16s in 1980.
-Prior to the introduction of the player draft, Ringwood was part of Essendon’s recruitment zone.
+Before the introduction of the player draft, Ringwood was part of Essendon's recruitment zone.

 Essendon Football Club

-O’Donnell’s start at VFL football didn't come easy: he played nearly 50 reserve grade matches before being selected to make his debut in the last game of the 1987 season.
-From there he held down a steady place in the side, first as a defender, then later developing into a tagging midfielder who was capable of getting the football as well as keeping an opposition player quiet.
+O’Donnell's start at VFL football didn't come easy: he played nearly 50 reserve grade matches before being selected to make his debut in the last game of the 1987 season.
+From there, he held down a steady place in the side, first as a defender, then later developing into a tagging midfielder who was capable of getting the football as well as keeping an opposition player quiet.
 At his peak, O'Donnell was regarded as one of the most consistent players in the competition, with commentators often stating that he "never plays a bad game".

 O'Donnell played 243 games from 1987 to 1998, leading the Bombers as captain for two seasons in a decorated career in the red and black.
 Known as 'Mr Reliable', he was a vital part of Essendon's 1993 premiership side, a year which also saw him win the Crichton Medal as the Bombers' best and fairest.

 Underlining this consistency is his record in the club best-and-fairest: O'Donnell finished in the top three six years in a row, winning it in 1993, a premiership year for the Bombers.
 He also won the Michael Tuck Medal in 1994 as the best player in the pre-season grand final.
 Additionally, O'Donnell represented Victoria nine times in state of origin football.

 O'Donnell was always regarded as one of the most astute thinkers in the game, and was rewarded with the captaincy for the 1996 and 1997 seasons.

+In 2025, O'Donnell was named at Number 19 in Don The Stat's Top 100 Essendon Players Since 1980.